kaste/PyTest/README.md

         "color": [19, 21, 32],
     },

 to get a status bar notification if we're green.
+Add these styles *at the end* of your theme file.

 You probably should also have a keybinding to show/hide the output panel quickly.